yuvalmGS/gigaspaces-wiki-jekyll/xap97net/query-sql.markdown

 - `AND` / `OR` operators to combine two or more conditions.
 - All basic logical operations to create conditions: `=, <>, <,>, >=, <=, like, NOT like, is null, is NOT null, IN`.
 - `BETWEEN` (starting 8.0.1)
-- `ORDER BY (ASC | DESC)` for multiple POJO properties.
+- `ORDER BY (ASC | DESC)` for multiple POCO properties.
 Supported only by readMultiple. `ORDER BY` supports also nested object fields.
-- `GROUP BY` - performs DISTINCT on the POJO properties.
+- `GROUP BY` - performs DISTINCT on the POCO properties.
 Supported only by readMultiple. `GROUP BY` supports also nested object fields.
 - `sysdate` - current system date and time.
 - `rownum` - limits the number of rows to select.
 - Sub queries.